department-of-veterans-affairs/notification-api/README.md

   `brew install pyenv`

- 2. Install Python 3.10.13 (or whatever version is specified in .python-version) Then follow from instructions for rest of pyenv setup, [see step 3 here](https://github.com/pyenv/pyenv#basic-github-checkout)
+ 2. Install Python 3.10 (or whatever version is specified in `pyproject.toml`) Then follow from instructions for rest of pyenv setup, [see step 3 here](https://github.com/pyenv/pyenv#basic-github-checkout)

  Note: For MacOS devs who are using Big Sur, Monterey, standard pyenv python installation will be failed in most case.
 I found [this solution](https://github.com/pyenv/pyenv/issues/2143#issuecomment-1070640288) so only 3.7.13, 3.8.13, 3.9.11 and 3.10.3 works fine.